 Instead, I identified who my organization couldn’t function without.
 Looking at that list of names made me feel proud.
 I knew we had formed a strong team with complementary skills.

-I realized my dream team could carry on without me.
+I realized I had created a dream team that could carry on without me.
+I was now the dispensable one, and I was proud of that.
 I added my name to the list and moved on.

 I stepped out of management to work as an independent technical communicator.
-How humbling it was to work with subject matter experts in fields as varied as IT, aviation, economy, and medicine.
+How humbling it was to work with subject matter experts in fields as varied as IT, aviation, the global economy, and medical research.

 Once again, I relied on listening.